mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 It's recommended to use the email field in each form.
 From Mautic 2.9 email can be hidden, but be aware of that.
 Email as identifier of a contact could be unusable if same PC is used by more people (public library, schools...).

+1. Maximum fields displayed at a time

-1. Display field only if the value is not known yet
+2. Display field only if the value is not known yet

 	Mautic will search for a value in two places before the form is rendered for the current contact: